bdeckard92/dupUT/01-Class-Content/22-State/02-Challenge/README.md

 > **On the Job:** Web developers are frequently asked to dive into a new technology, sifting through documentation to find the right information that matches the specific problem they’re trying to solve.
 As you get ready to enter into your first development role, use this Challenge as a transition into a skill you’ll be using all the time over the course of your career.

+Remember, this module's Challenge will be extra credit.
+It is not required for submission, nor will it count towards one of the two assignments that you can skip.
+If you choose to submit this Challenge, you will receive extra credit points on your final grade.
+However, if you choose not to submit it, your final grade will not be affected in any way.
+This Challenge is an opportunity for you to further practice your skills and get feedback on it, with the added incentive of receiving extra credit for the work.

 ## User Story